“Today a Reader, Tomorrow a Leader”

 These valuable library manuals and resource guides for teachers and student librarians represent 14 years of Hands Across the Sea best practice development.
 The manuals are a trusted resource and can be found in hundreds of schools throughout the Eastern Caribbean.

-The late Sandals Foundation Board President Adam Stewart summed up the complex challenges facing the islands of the Eastern Caribbean concisely: “With…increasing threats from climate change, human capital flight and economic uncertainty, [Caribbean] people are forced to be as resilient as ever.”
+Sandals Foundation Board President Adam Stewart summed up the complex challenges facing the islands of the Eastern Caribbean concisely: “With…increasing threats from climate change, human capital flight and economic uncertainty, [Caribbean] people are forced to be as resilient as ever.”

 Children often bear the brunt of these challenges but also represent the future and the possibility for positive, sustainable change.
 Over the past 14 years, these children have been at the heart of Hands Across the Sea’s efforts.
 By creating libraries, building literacy skills, and contributing to better learning outcomes, we are seeing children flourish – prepared to pursue their educational and vocational aspirations, and empowered to participate meaningfully in their community and democracy.